A work in progress

 When sin he did disguise

-And now his nostril scented, the smoke of death.
+But now his nostril did scent, the smoke of death.

-Like a fruit of a tree, fallen to earth and spoiled,
+Like a fruit of a tree, O fallen to earth and spoiled,

-From Adam our nature fell, and fallen was besoiled;
+With Adam our nature fell, and fallen, was besoiled;

-The serpent delighted in the ruin, as in the tree it coiled.
+The serpent was delighted, as on the tree it coiled.